Balkghar/dai-lab-http-infrastructure/README.md

 ## HTTPS with traefik.me

 [Traefik.me](https://traefik.me) allows to have a valid certificate on a LAN network without the need of generating one.
 The dns server of traefik.me resolve all request to *.traefik.me to 127.0.0.1.
-If you want another to resolve to another IP adress, you need to add it to the dns like this 10.0.0.1.traefik.me.
+If you want another to resolve to another IP adress, you need to add it to the url like this 10.0.0.1.traefik.me.
 See at [https-with-traefik.me](./doc/https-with-traefik.me.md) how to deploy it.